Riselya/Prevalence-Thresholds-Metaanalysis/README.md

 # Prevalence-Thresholds-Metaanalysis
-Data and code for manuscript 'Effects of increasing prevalence thresholds on gut microbiome alpha and beta diversity across eight host species'
+Data and code for manuscript 'Accounting for phylogeny and abundance allows for consistent comparison of core microbiome diversity indexes across species'

-Data = the two RDS files
-Code = core_analysis.R

-I havent annotated or cleaned it up yet, still need to do that...
+Data = RDS file.
+This is a list of 8 phyloseq objects Code = R markdown file
+PDF = R markdown in PDF format